- Plug-and-play 6-axis robot arm

 - Pull the built-in display back into the working position

-- Plug the GlamBot into an AC power connection using the supplied 15 ft cord
+- Connect the robot to AC power using the supplied 12 ft cord

 - Connect an iPad to the USB-C port on the rear of the robot